omoskovko/GoogleCalculator/README.md

 # GoogleCalculator
 Simple project that test Google Calculator using Selenium and Unittest based on predefined data which is stored in "GoogleCalculator\sample\data\project_data.py" file.
+The main idea of this project it's education of new staff that know nothing about Selenium and unittest and need to learn it quickly.
+This project doesn't cover all functionality of Selenium and unittest but can get basic knowledges that can help quickly understand main idea of it.

+Project starts Firefox or Chrome, open Google Calculator and makes some calculations.
-When test is finished "GoogleCalculator\sample\output.png" folder will contain png-file with screen for each test cases.
+All calculations are verified by unittest and when calculations is finished the "GoogleCalculator\sample\output.png" folder will contain png-file with screen for each test cases.
-Current PNG-files in "GoogleCalculator\sample\output.png" folder is stored only as example and will be rewritten when test complete.
+Current PNG-files in the "GoogleCalculator\sample\output.png" folder is stored only as example and will be rewritten when test complete.

 Project can work only if Firefox or Chrome with ChromeDriver is installed.
 If there is no Firefox or Chrome with ChromeDriver installed the following exception will be raised:
 ```